On a conjectural symmetric version of Ehrhard's inequality: The Gaussian case, Theorems and .

-Here $\E$ and $Var$ stand for the expectation and the variance with respect to the restriction of the standard Gaussian measure onto $K.$ \end{theorem} Most of this section is dedicated to proving Theorem \ref{Gauss-main-1}.
-Let us first deduce Theorem \ref{Gauss-main} from it.

-\textbf{Proof of the Theorem \ref{Gauss-main}.} Combining Theorem \ref{Gauss-main-1} and Lemma \ref{last-touch} applied with $F=\alpha-\|x\|^2_K$, we arrive to the inequality in the Theorem \ref{Gauss-main}.
+\textbf{Proof of the Corollary \ref{Gauss-main}.} Combining Theorem \ref{Gauss-main-1} and Lemma \ref{last-touch} applied with $F=\alpha-\|x\|^2_K$, we arrive to the inequality in the Corollary\ref{Gauss-main}.
 The equality cases of Theorem \ref{Gauss-main-1} show that only round $k$-cylinders can be the equality cases in Theorem \ref{Gauss-main}.
-Proposition \ref{cyl} gives an expression for $p^s_{\gamma}$ for round $k$-cylinders, and a direct computation shows that it coincides with the one given by Theorem \ref{Gauss-main}.
-Alternatively, one may use the fact that round $k$-cylinders are the equality cases of Theorem \ref{Gauss-main-1}, and also are equality cases of Lemma \ref{last-touch} (in view of the fact that $F=k-\sum_{i=1}^k x^2_i$ in this case), to conclude that they are, indeed, also the equality cases of Theorem \ref{Gauss-main}. $\square$
+Proposition \ref{cyl} gives an expression for $p^s_{\gamma}$ for round $k$-cylinders, and a direct computation shows that it coincides with the one given by Corollary \ref{Gauss-main}.
+Alternatively, one may use the fact that round $k$-cylinders are the equality cases of Theorem \ref{Gauss-main-1}, and also are equality cases of Lemma \ref{last-touch} (in view of the fact that $F=k-\sum_{i=1}^k x^2_i$ in this case), to conclude that they are, indeed, also the equality cases of Corollary \ref{Gauss-main}. $\square$